 Difficulty: Easy to Moderate.
-You’ll have to cross the same creek that makes an appearance on the Piedra Blanca hike, but after that, the most challenging aspect of this trek is finding the cairn; if you see the water-loving cotton wood trees that surround the water you’re heading in the right direction.
+You’ll have to cross the same creek that you'll see on the Piedra Blanca hike, but after that, the most challenging aspect of this trek is finding the cairn; if you see the water-loving cottonwood trees that surround the water you’re heading in the right direction.

 Ventura River Preserve

-A favorite after school hangout for teens, and parents needing to go somewhere easy to let their tots get some energy out.
-After a few good rains, this trail ends in a swimming hole where it’s common to see kids leaping off boulders into frigid water, and families posted up with coolers and no where else they'd rather be.
+This is a favorite after-school hangout for teens, and parents needing to go somewhere easy to let their tots get some energy out.
+After a few good rains, this trail ends in a swimming hole where it’s common to see kids leaping off boulders into frigid water and families with coolers.
 This is a great choice for those that consider themselves more recreational walkers than hard-core hikers.

 Difficulty: Easy.
-Beyond the initial decent from the parking lot, this hike is simple.
+Beyond the initial descent from the parking lot, this hike is simple.
 But, if you find water, be wary of slick rocks.

 Cozy Dell Loop

-A lightly trafficked trail (at least on week days), you’ll find an abundance of silence and wildlife sightings on this hike.
+On this lightly trafficked trail (at least on weekdays), you’ll find an abundance of silence and wildlife sightings.
 Cozy Dell’s proximity to downtown Ojai makes it a prime choice for an early morning hike before returning to town and dipping into the diverse cultural offerings.